akkadotnet/akka.net/CONTRIBUTING.md

 After reviewing a Pull request, we might ask you to fix some commits.
 After you've done that you need to force push to update your branch in your local fork.

+####Title and Description for the Pull Request####
+Give the PR a descriptive title and in the description field describe what you have done in general terms and why.
+This will help the reviewers greatly, and provide a history for the future.

+Especially if you modify something existing, be very clear!
+Have you changed any algorithms, or did you just intend to reorder the code?
+Justify why the changes are needed.

 ---

 ### Getting started